The Story

 2024: Supported the launch of Llama 3 through RLHF and SFT data evaluation; defined and measured annotation quality, analyzed correlations with reward-model scores, and contributed to the official publication.
 Read the paper.

-2024: Established the QA and data quality framework for Llama 4 post-training across Coding, Reasoning, Multilingual, Multimodal, and Voice domains, and operationalized scalable validation with annotation vendors.
+2024: Established the QA and data quality framework for Llama 4 post-training across Coding, Reasoning, Multilingual, Multimodal, and Voice domains.
+Shipped a scalable validation pipeline to annotation vendors.

 2024: Enhanced Llama reward-model performance for Coding by redefining annotation standards and conducting deep analyses of vendor data pipelines.